All congregations are invited to submit a grant request to fund collaborative outreach projects for the next fiscal year.

-- Be sustainable after the Ministry Network grant has expired – The organization applying for funds must demonstrate plans to sustain the ministry after the grant concludes.
+- Are sustainable after the Ministry Network grant has expired – The organization applying for funds must demonstrate plans to sustain the ministry after the grant concludes.

-- Be available to share as a model for other congregations/networks in the diocese and in the Episcopal Church.
+- Are available to share as a model for other congregations/networks in the diocese and in the Episcopal Church.

 Networking grants will facilitate addressing these societal concerns, common to all our communities, from Indian River to Harsens Island.